- Do you have a BEd degree in preschool teacher education?

 Topic

-The course focuses on research on the topics of learning, teaching, and other aspects of educational practices at schools.
-Students will learn about different research methods, and research’s value for educational practices at schools will be explored, as well as how research can support the development of teaching and learning in schools.
-Students will also learn about standardised tests commonly used in Icelandic preschools and compulsory schools, along with international comparative research such as PISA and TALIS.
-The course’s emphasis is practice and ensuring the use of practices for teachers in their day-to-day work.
+The course focuses on research on learning, teaching, and other aspects of educational practice in schools.
+Students will learn about different research methods, and the value of research for educational practices in schools will be explored, as will how research can support the development of teaching and learning in schools.
+Students will also learn about standardised tests commonly used in Icelandic preschools and compulsory schools, as well as international comparative research such as PISA and TALIS.
+The course's emphasis is on practice and on ensuring its use by teachers in their day-to-day work.

 Work process

 Lectures, seminars, and discussion sessions will be held.
-Students will participate in observations and practice interpreting the results of research that may be useful in supporting them as teachers.
+Students will participate in observations and practice interpreting research results that may be useful in supporting them as teachers.

 Research with children and youths (KME201F)